Foods that are toxic to dogs

 It's getting worse

-- Heavy drooling, gums very pale or very red
+- Heavy drooling, very pale or very red gums

 Life-threatening emergency